treeline-inc/tl-ninjarmm/README.md

 ```

 ### From a New Download
-From the export dropdown in the top right at [this page](https://app.ninjarmm.com/apidocs-beta/core-resources), download the bundled references version.
+From the export dropdown in the top right at [this page](https://app.ninjarmm.com/apidocs-beta/core-resources),
-Then, from that version, run the following from the repo root to generate the library:
+download the bundled references version.
+Then, copy that file and overwrite
+`openapi_spec.yaml` at the root of the repo.
+Finally, run the library generation
+script:
 ```
 # from the devcontainer
 ./scripts/generate_python_sdk.sh